fsprojects/fantomas/docs/Documentation.md

 ### fsharp_max_array_or_list_width

-Control the maximum width for which lists and arrays should be in one line.
+Control the maximum width for which lists and arrays can be in one line.
 Default = 40.
-Requires `fsharp_array_or_list_multiline_formatter` to be
-`character_width` to take effect.
+Requires `fsharp_array_or_list_multiline_formatter` to be `character_width` to take effect.

 `defaultConfig`